MLProfile/mlprofile.github.io/docs/insights.md

 ## Terminology and Models
 The terminology used in this project is defined in the [Terminology](terminology.md) page.

-The metamodel for the MLProfile format is encore en développement and will be documented in the future.
+The metamodel for the MLProfile format is still under development.
-It is currently being implemented in the codebase, and first versions of the metamodel are available in the repository of deliverable L0.2.
+It is currently being implemented in the codebase, and first versions of the metamodel are available in the repository of [deliverable L0.2](https://github.com/NicolasLacroix/profil-platform-poc).

 ## Experimental Toolchain for Profiling and Evaluation
 We developed a [proof-of-concept implementation](https://github.com/NicolasLacroix/profil-platform-poc) to tackle the core challenges identified—such as